turingschool-examples/the_pivot_base/README.md

 # The Pivot - Base Project

+The Pivot is a project created by Turing School of Software and Design

 The following Rails app is used as the base project for [The Pivot](http://backend.turing.io/module3/projects/the_pivot).

 ## Setup